 That was the question someone posted on Reddit, “What’s 100% a scam, but we accepted it in our society?” and these are some of my favorite answers.

 Besides the crazy prices for the textbooks that are required reading for most college courses.
 One person commented, “Oh yeah, the profs that require their own books.
 I only had one or two of those in my time, but d** did that feel like a shakedown.”

 I had the same experience in college.
-Professors required new editions of their books that cost exorbitant amounts; you can do nothing but pay for it.
+Professors require new editions of their books that cost exorbitant amounts; you can do nothing but pay for it.

 2. Convenience Fees on Electronic Payments